 Bell Pepper Sandwich Bites Using Strawberry Focaccia

-- 2 bell peppers took one red bell pepper and one green one.
+- 2 bell peppers 1 used one red and 1 green

 - 2 Tbsp olive oil to brush the peppers

-- 1 tsp of oil to saute the ingredients
+- 1 tsp oil to saute the ingredients

 For the strawberry chives pesto